 22. LPAs Resolved — The percentage of Layered Process Audits (LPA) findings resolved within 1 week.

 Wow, even this partial list is impressive!
 So, where do you start?
 As a CNC machine shop co-owner, I recommend starting by tracking current performance.
 Don't think about goals yet.
 See where you're at, and take note of trends.
 Then, begin pushing to make improvements in certain areas.

 Also, set biweekly meetings with leadership to review progress, and assign tasks to individuals who can complete them and follow-up to the group.
 Again, remember that trends should be sought out.

-Now that you have your KPI questions answered, consider another question: When Do You Know It’s Time to Work With a High-End CNC Machine Shop?.
+Now that you have your manufacturing KPI questions answered, consider another question: When Do You Know It’s Time to Work With a High-End CNC Machine Shop?
 Just click the image below to get your copy of this resource.